There’s No Place Like Home

 I would say they’re going to get more of an engineer than a sales guy.
 I’m probably honest to a fault.
-There are a lot of salesmen out there that just want the sale to make money.
-But living here, I like to make my customers happy, and I can’t do that by being dishonest.
-I just can’t do that.
+There are a lot of salesmen who will say whatever is necessary to get the sale – for them it’s all about money.

 Lastly, how has it been being back in the area where you grew up?

-It’s great.
+It’s great!
 We actually bought the house that I grew up in.
-I’m living on the land that I grew up on and it’s been great.
+I’m now living on the land that I grew up on and it’s very meaningful to my family.